Economy added just 75,000 jobs in May, amid ongoing trade tensions and global economic slowdown

 The government's monthly employment snapshot was hotly anticipated after a private payroll report released on Wednesday also took Wall Street by surprise.
 ADP's monthly report revealed that just 27,000 jobs were added to the private sector in May — the lowest since 2010.

-Wall Street ticked slightly downwards, then upwards, in premarket trading after the disappointing Labor Department figures were released.
+Wall Street ticked slightly downward, then upward, in premarket trading after the disappointing Labor Department figures were released.
 Financial markets have been nervous lately over escalating trade tensions with China and Mexico.

 Download the NBC News app for breaking news and politics